Preparing aged-care facilities for assessor-led funding under AN-ACC

 understand its context, and

-interpret resident need accurately from the documentation provided.
+interpret resident need accurately.

 Resulting system mismatch